 Figure 7.
-Normalized output voltage as a function of the normalized length.
+Normalised output voltage as a function of normalised length.

-The considered range of temperature is from 5 °C to 55 °C. The minimum value has been considered taking into account that the IL used for the prototype (see Section 2) presents a melting point of about 15 °C [20], for this reason, it is interesting to investigate temperatures lower than this value.
-The upper temperature of 55 °C has been chosen to take into account that the maximum operative temperature of the device is about 60 °C. This limit is given by the melting temperature of the PEDOT:PSS, which is used to realize the contacts of the BC-based sensing element.
+The considered range of temperature was from 5 °C to 55 °C. The minimum value was selected due to the fact that the IL used for the prototype (see Section 2) has a melting point of about 15 °C [20].
+For this reason, it was interesting to investigate temperatures lower than this value.
+The upper temperature of 55 °C was chosen due to the fact that the maximum operative temperature of the device is about 60 °C. This limit is given by the melting temperature of PEDOT:PSS, which was used to make the contacts of the BC-based sensing element.

-In order to analyse the influence of the temperature on the resistance of the device, an electrometer (see Section 3) has been used and the device has been inserted inside the thermal chamber.
+In order to analyse the influence of temperature on the resistance of the device, an electrometer (see Section 3) was used, and the device was inserted inside the thermal chamber.

 Figure 8 shows the resistance of the BC as a function of the imposed temperatures in the absence of mechanical vibrations (static analysis).
-Six values have been considered.
-Each value of temperature has been measured through an internal thermal sensor.
-Each point in the graph represents the mean value and the uncertainty of measurement (3 σ).
+Six values were considered.
+Each temperature value was measured through an internal thermal sensor.
+Each point in the graph represents the mean value and the measurement uncertainty (3 σ).

-As it can be noted, a decrement of the resistance across the BC can be observed, for increasing values of the temperature.
+As it can be noted, a decrement of the resistance across the BC can be observed for increasing temperature values.
 The observed effect is, of course, a cumulative effect, reflecting possible changes either in the bulk or at the electrodes.
-As it regards the electrodes contributing, the observed phenomenon can be motivated considering the increment of the conductivity associated to the PEDOT:PSS electrodes [21].
-Nevertheless., further investigations are needed for highlighting any contribution of the bulk to the decrement of the resulting resistance.
-Figure 9 shows the voltage across the BC as a function of the time and considering six values of temperature imposed inside the chamber.
-As it can be observed, the voltage decreases when the value of the temperature is increased.
-It is worth noting that this behaviourbehaviour is in accordance with the previous result in terms of resistance.
-In fact, the electrometer imposes the current, so that the voltage across the device changes because of the change in the resistance value of the BC.
+With regard to the electrodes’ contribution, the observed phenomenon can be explained by considering the low level of conductivity associated with the PEDOT:PSS electrodes [21].
+Nevertheless, further investigation is needed to determine any contribution of the bulk to the decrement of the resulting resistance.
+Figure 9 shows the voltage across the BC as a function of time for each of the six temperature values imposed inside the chamber.
+As it can be observed, the voltage decreases when the temperature value increases.
+It is worth noting that this behaviour is in accordance with the previous result for resistance.
+Namely, the electrometer imposes the current, so that the voltage across the device changes because of the change in the resistance value of the BC.